dcfidalgo/slurm_sweeps/README.md

 [SLURM clusters](https://slurm.schedmd.com/overview.html) that is fully compatible with [pytorch-lightning's ddp](https://lightning.ai/docs/pytorch/stable/accelerators/gpu_intermediate.html#distributed-data-parallel).

-Heavily inspired by tools like [Ray Tune](https://www.ray.io/ray-tune) and [Optuna](https://optuna.org/).
+It is heavily inspired by tools like [Ray Tune](https://www.ray.io/ray-tune) and [Optuna](https://optuna.org/).
-However, on a SLURM cluster these tools can be complicated to set up and introduce considerable overhead.
+However, on a SLURM cluster, these tools can be complicated to set up and introduce considerable overhead.

-*Slurm sweeps* is simple, light weight and has very few dependencies.
+*Slurm sweeps* is simple, lightweight, and has few dependencies.
 It uses SLURM Job Steps to run the individual trials.

 ## Installation